assafjh/cybr-demos/upgrade-conjur-enterprise-version/README.md

 These scripts will quickly upgrade Conjur Enterprise containers.
 Scripts needs to be run from Conjur container host VM

-## This script is meant to demo purposes only and it is assumed that the node being upgraded is a demo server
+## These scripts are meant for demo purposes only and it is assumed that the node being upgraded is a demo server

 ### Uses
 Can be used to upgrade VM based Conjur Enterprise containers.